T

 +

-The currency used in Bergen, Norway is the Norwegian Krone (NOK).
-While credit and debit cards are widely accepted throughout the city, it is advisable to carry some cash for smaller purchases or in case of situations where cards might not be accepted.
-ATMs are readily available.
+The currency used in Bergen, Norway, is the Norwegian Krone (NOK).
+While credit and debit cards are widely accepted in most establishments, including shops, restaurants, and public transport, it's advisable to carry some cash for smaller purchases or in more remote areas.
+ATMs are readily available for withdrawing local currency.

 What's the best area to stay in Bergen, Norway?